eyebrow/CLove/README.md

 CLove
 =====
-CLove is a simple and easy to learn and use game framework tested on Mac/Linux/PC, made in C with OpenGLES 2 which uses Lua as scripting langauge.
+CLove is a simple, easy to learn and use 2D/3D game framework tested on Mac/Linux/PC, made in C with OpenGLES 2 which uses Lua as scripting langauge.

 How to build